 “Why did my internship application get rejected?
 What did I do wrong?”

-a) Poor writing skills: A poorly written answer, with grammatical and spelling errors, improper punctuation and capitalization, and use of SMS language, irks employers the most.
-They see it as careless at best, and discourteous at worst.
-You can check out English with Internshala, a series of videos and quizzes, aimed at improving the English grammar and communication skills of students.
+a) Poor writing skills: A poorly written answer swamped with grammatical and spelling errors, improper punctuation and capitalization, and use of SMS language irks employers the most.
+They see it as careless at best and discourteous at worst.
+You can check out English with Internshala, a series of videos and quizzes aimed at improving grammatical and communication skills of students.

-b) Plagiarising an answer from the internet: By copying and pasting a generic answer to this question from the internet, you may have saved yourself time, but with little or no impact.
-(If you can Google the question, the employer can also Google your answer).
+b) Plagiarising an answer from the internet: By copying and pasting a generic answer to this question from the internet, you may have saved yourself time but with little or no impact, and not to forget that if you can Google the question, the employer can also Google your answer.

-Tip – Always write your own answer and customise it for different internships that you apply for.
-Check out a good sample answer.
+Tip – Always write your own answer and customise it for different internships that you apply for according to the job description.
+Relate your education background, past experiences (if any), key accomplishments, participation in extra-curricular activities to the responsibilities you will have in the internship.
+Check out this sample answer for ‘Why should you be hired’.
 To understand how to write a strong cover letter, read this article and this post.

-2. Does your profile stand out?: You need to show the employer what you bring to the table.
-Most companies prefer candidates with past examples of similar work in the area of the internship.
+The simplest way to make your profile stand out is by showing the employer what you can bring to the table.
+Mention your personal characteristics Most companies prefer candidates with past examples of similar work in the area of the internship.
 The more internships and project experiences you have under your belt, the better.
 This information is displayed separately to the employer, along with your application, improving your chances of getting shortlisted.
 Though, make sure that you include only relevant experiences – an employer doesn’t need to know what singing competition you won in your high school.
 Two important reasons why an employer rejects a profile are:

 a) Incomplete profile: Many students don’t fill their profile completely and start applying in a haste.
 An incomplete profile doesn’t show the complete picture of your skills and capabilities to the employer, thereby hampering your chances.
 If you are looking for a content writing internship, for example, make sure that you add links to all the relevant writing samples, published articles/stories, blog links etc. along with mentioning any awards and achievements in that field in the past.
 Similarly, many students don’t fill their graduation details if they are still pursuing it, which leads to a misunderstanding later on.

 b) A weak profile: If even after taking care of all the aforementioned points you are not getting any positive response, it’s likely that somehow you didn’t stand out amongst other applicants.
 Landing an internship is a highly competitive affair – on Internshala, only 1 in 50 applications is successful.
-You might try to strengthen your profile by taking up online courses, undergoing some training in your subject, starting new projects individually or with your professor, continuously reading about the subject online etc.; we highly recommend you do that.
-One must never stop learning.
+You might also want to strengthen your profile by taking up online trainings in your areas of interest to learn relevant skills and working on projects; this will give you an edge when you’re applying to an internship.
+We also recommend you to continuously gather knowledge and skills in the field you’re interested in and start projects individually or with a professor.

 Want the latest internships in your inbox regularly?
 Subscribe here!